grishaspektor/PPLN-analyzer/README.md

 - Use the **Rotate Image** slider or text box to manually rotate the image.
 - Click **Auto Rotate** to automatically align the image based on the detected poling pattern.

+### Calibrating pixels to microns

+- Edit the nominal Electrode Period (microns) textbox of a known region.
+- Click the "choose calibration region" and then click on the top and bottom of the regions containing the electrodes with the said period.
+- The calibration factor is calculated and updated in the GUI.
+It is assumed that the dark regions are the electrodes.
 ### Selecting Regions of Interest (ROI)

 - Click **Select Poling ROI** to manually select a region of interest for analysis.
+By selecting the top and bottom of the region of interset.
-- Draw lines on the image to define the ROI.
+- Red lines on the image will represent the defined ROI.
+- Adjust exclusion pixels as necessary.
+- The period will be calculated on the vertically averaged horizontal profile of the selected ROI.
+- It is currently assumed that the first dark transition is the first actively poled region.
+You should chose the start of the ROI lines to start at a passively poled region.
+- The averaged ROI profile will be displayed.
 ### Analyzing Poling Patterns

 - After selecting an ROI, click **Analyze Poling** to calculate and display the widths of poled regions, duty cycles, and other metrics.
+- As a current workaround an image of the electrodes overlaid by a green and red line will be presented - this is useful to more accurately determine the actual start and end of the ROI region - due to a problem with the tk display functionality.

 ### Saving Results

+- You can Select Database Locateion customize the database location for saving the analysis results.
+- This will create a config.ini file on your computer that will point to the location of the database.
+- You should edit the textboxes on the top of the GUI to add the desired information about the analyzed image.

-- Click **Save Results** to export the analysis data and images.
+- Click **Save Results** to export the analysis data and images and add a line to the database resutls.
-- You can customize the database location and save multiple analysis results in a single file.
+- The plots and extracted data will be saved alongside the loaded image.

 ### Customizing Settings